What Medications Can Cause Acne?

 Regular Acne Treatments Vs. Drug-induced Acne Treatments

 A variety of treatments are available for regular acne.
 These treatments typically improve it slowly over weeks or months.
 On the other hand, drug-induced acne does not respond well to regular acne treatments.
 It does, however, usually clear up gradually after the person stops using the offending medication.

 In order to understand how some medications cause acne, we need to review how acne develops.

-- The sebaceous glands begin producing more sebum.
+- The skin oil glands (sebaceous glands) begin producing more skin oil (sebum).